yixinL7/BRIO/README.md

 We have provided the examples files in `./examples/raw_data`.

-The preprocessing precedure will store the processed data as seperate json files in `tgt_dir`.
+The preprocessing procedure will store the processed data as seperate json files in `tgt_dir`.

 #### Example: preprocessing test set on CNNDM